Hanli Prinsloo: Career and accomplishments

 In 2010, Prinsloo started working as a documentary filmmaker.
-In 2010, she completed a one-hour documentary film with production company Filmkreatorerna under producer Klara Bjork.
+In 2010, she completed a one-hour documentary film with production company Filmkreatörerna under producer Klara Björk.
 The film ‘White As Blood’ screened in several countries and charted a personal journey of coming home.

 She has worked with an array of top athletes coaching the lessons of mental strength learned in free-diving.
 She has worked with trail runner Ryan Sandes, and big wave surfers including Grant "Twiggy" Baker, Chris Bertish, Frank Solomon, and Greg Long.
 Prinsloo worked intensively with the South African Springbok Sevens rugby team during the 2012–2013 season under coach Paul Treu.

 In 2014, Prinsloo was selected as one of the World Economic Forum's Young Global Leaders..
 She has worked with author James Nestor in teaching him how to freedive, which he documented his experiences with her in his book DEEP: Freediving, Renegade Science, and What the Ocean Tells Us about Ourselves.